 Is Upper or Lower Antelope Canyon better?

 For most visitors, Lower.
 It's cheaper, less crowded, and the metal staircases make the walk through the slot feel more immersive.
-Upper is better if you can't manage stairs or if you want the famous light beams (March–October, 11 am–1 pm window).
+Upper is better if you can't manage stairs or if you want the famous light beams (late March–early October, 11 am–1 pm window).

 How much does a tour cost?